csv-table-schema/csv-table-schema.spec/README.md

 ## Can I help?

 Yes, that would be much appreciated.
 Simple CSV Schema is currently a draft.
 We are open for any feedback!
 Use the Issue Tracker for asking and/or submitting a Pull Request.

-## Code of Conduct

-The [STÜBER SYSTEMS Code of Conduct](https://www.stueber.co.uk/code-of-conduct.php) was adopted in this project.